-The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.
+124 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.

-FPT_ITT.1 Basic internal TSF data transfer protection
+FPT_ITT.1 Basic internal TSF data transfer protection Hierarchical to: No other components.
+Dependencies: No dependencies.
 FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.

-Refinement: The different memories, the CPU and other functional units of the TOE (e.g.

-a cryptographic co-processor) are seen as separated parts of the TOE.
+Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as separated parts of the TOE.
 This requirement is equivalent to FDP_ITT.1 above but refers to TSF data instead of User Data.
 Therefore, it should be understood as to refer to the same Data Processing Policy defined under FDP_IFC.1 below.

-The TOE shall meet the requirement "Subset information flow control (FDP_IFC.1)" as specified below:
+125 The TOE shall meet the requirement "Subset information flow control (FDP_IFC.1)" as specified below:

-FDP_IFC.1 Subset information flow control

-Dependencies: FDP_IFF.1 Simple security attributes

-FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Smartcard Embedded the Smartcard Embedded Software decides to communicate the User Data via an external interface.
-The protection shall be applied to confidential data only but without the distinction of attributes controlled by the Smartcard
+FDP_IFC.1 Subset information flow control Hierarchical to: No other components.
+Dependencies: FDP_IFF.1 Simple security attributes FDP_IFC.1.1 The TSF shall enforce the Data Processing Policy on all confidential data when they are processed or transferred by the TOE or by the Smartcard Embedded Software.

+Data Processing Policy User Data and TSF data shall not be accessible from the TOE except when the Smartcard Embedded Software decides to communicate the User Data via an external interface.
+The protection shall be applied to confidential data only but without the distinction of attributes controlled by the Smartcard Embedded Software.
-Software.